Steve Lister

-Stephen Haley Lister (born 17 November 1961) is a former English footballer who played mainly as a midfielder for Doncaster Rovers, Scunthorpe United, York City and Boston United.
+Stephen Haley Lister (born 17 November 1961) is an English former footballer who played mainly as a midfielder for Doncaster Rovers, Scunthorpe United, York City and Boston United.

 Playing career

 Youth

 Steve began his career as an apprentice for Doncaster Rovers in 1978.

 Doncaster Rovers

 Lister made his first appearance for Billy Bremners Doncaster on 20 March 1979 in a 2-2 draw in Division 4 against Reading at Belle Vue.
 The following season 1979-1980 he was top scorer for the club with 12 goals from midfield, and was being watched by some of the bigger clubs including Liverpool who chose to sign Ian Rush instead.
 He went on to score 31 goals in 268 appearances for the club, gaining two promotions and playing for 3 seasons in Division 4 and 3 in Division 3.
 He was also in the team that beat then top tier QPR in the 3rd round of the FA Cup and subsequently in the side that narrowly lost to Everton at Goodison Park.